sergedevillez/Andrew-Karpathy-s-Playlist/README.md

 ## 4. Build GPT tokenizer
 Source : [Youtube](https://www.youtube.com/watch?v=zduSFxRajkE)
 Opposed to the previous project, who was using a somewhat naïve approach to tokenization (single characters) in reality, the tokens are almost always chunk of characters.
 Theses token are composed with algorithms such as the bite-pair algorithm.

+## Dictionary
+- Autograd : Automatic gradient.
+Technique to automatically compute the gradient of a function.
+- Backpropagation : Method that allow you to efficiently compute the gradient of a loss function with respect to the weights of a neural network.
+- Forward pass : the process in which you pass an input through a neural network to obtain an output.
+- Derivative : Measure of how a function changes as its input changes.
+In the context of neural networks, derivatives are used to compute gradients during backpropagation.
+- Slope : How much the output of a function changes after a smal (or not) change in input.
+A slope is negative if the impact of the change is towards a decrease of the output, and positive if it is towards an increase of the output.
+- Gradient : Vector that contains all the partial derivatives of a function with respect to its inputs.
+In neural networks, gradients are used to update the weights during training.
+- Gradient checking : Technique used to verify the correctness of the gradients computed by backpropagation.
+It involves comparing the analytically computed gradients with numerically approximated gradients.